Dividends are the post-tax profits of a company, which are distributed to shareholders in proportion to their percentage holding in the company.

 This is a simplistic explanation – you should, of course, contact your accountant to ensure that you only distribute funds legitimately, otherwise they will be ‘ultra vires’, and subject to possible HMRC penalties.

-You can find out how to work out your personal tax liability on dividends you receive in our article, company dividends – how much tax to pay?
+You can find out how to work out your personal tax liability on dividends you receive by using our dividend tax calculator.

 When paying dividends from your limited company, you must ensure that you prepare company board minutes for each dividend declaration.
 You accountant will typically help you prepare them.